ahll19/ahll19.github.io/docs/_posts/2025-04-13-migrating_apps.md

 ---
 layout: post
-title: 'Migrating Nextcloud, Home Assistant, and Tandoor'
+title: 'Migrating Services from my old Server to the new one'
 author: "Anders Lauridsen"
 categories: journal
 tags: []